What is your holiday strategy?

 If switching off from work completely is not an option, you may decide to take work with you.

 Does this allow you to completely relax and disconnect from work?
 Probably not.
-But if knowing that your team can contact you is important to you, this could be the right holiday strategy for you at this point in your career and business.
+But if knowing your team can contact you is important to you, this could be the right holiday strategy for you at this point in your career and business.

 5. Week-on-week-off pattern